Hieu565/Math-Score-Prediction/README.md

-# Math-Score-Prediction
+# 📊 Student Math Score Prediction

-This project measures the math scores in response to the study habits
+This project predicts students' math scores based on their study habits, including hours studied, homework completion, and class focus.
+The goal is to understand how these factors influence academic performance and to provide specific study suggestions based on the model.